-- Variety: Depending on where you’re travelling to, there may be many different types of motorcycles available for rent, giving you a range of options.
+- Variety: Depending on where you’re travelling to, many different types of motorcycles may be available for rent, giving you a range of options.

 - Cost-effective: Depending on how long you plan to travel, renting a motorcycle may be cheaper than shipping your own.

 - Insurance: Unless you have your own insurance policy or purchase it through the rental company, you may not be covered in case of an accident.

 - Lack of familiarity: Motorcycle rental means an unfamiliar bike, which can take some time to master.

 - Limited customisation: When renting a bike, you may not be able to customise it to your particular preferences, as you can with your own bike.

 When planning to travel with a motorcycle, consider the costs associated with both renting and shipping.
 Here is an outline of the costs involved with each option:

 - Rental fees: Rental costs vary widely depending on the type of motorcycle, rental period, and location.
 In the US, rental prices traditionally range from $50 to $250 daily.
 These days, it is often more.
 If you want a shock, check out the prices on Eagle Rider!

 - Insurance: Unless you have your own insurance policy (or purchase it through the rental company), you may need to pay for an insurance policy, which can cost anywhere from $15 to $50+ per day.